-During the year under review, the Company has entered into contract with an associate company Seloi Healthcare Private Limited for providing financial assistance for working capital requirements and procurement of various raw materials for manufacturing of Covid Test Kits.
-The said transactions was performed in ordinary course of business and at arm's length basis, hence providing the information in the prescribed Form AOC-2 is not applicable to the Company.
+During the year under review, the Company has not entered into any contracts or arrangements with related parties referred to in Section 188 of the Companies Act, 2013 and providing the information in the prescribed Form AOC-2 are not applicable to the Company.
 There are no transactions with related parties except those indicated in notes to accounts.